Internal Medicine Path to Fellowship: Where Do I Start?

 You may also consider having a discussion with your residency program director early on about your interest in a subspecialty fellowship.
 Program directors may offer insights and guidance into the process and recommend mentors or related experiences in that subspecialty.
 They can also help plan your residency schedule to facilitate rotations in the subspecialty and accommodate fellowship interviews.

-Understand the fellowship application process
+5. Understand the fellowship application process.

 Internal medicine fellowships generally start in July after the third year of residency finishes in June.
 You can apply to most subspecialty fellowships within internal medicine through the Electronic Residency Application Service (ERAS), a centralized online application service.
 You can find a list of fellowships participating in ERAS on their website and contact nonparticipating programs directly for information on how to apply.
-ERAS applications for fellowship typically open in June of each year, so it’s common to begin working on applications around the time the third year of residency starts.
+ERAS applications for fellowships typically open in June of each year, so it’s common to begin working on applications around the time the third year of residency starts.
 This is around the same time you may begin studying for your ABIM certification exam as well, so it’s a good idea to give yourself plenty of time.

 Internal medicine fellowship applications require supporting documents such as a personal statement and letters of recommendation, so it may be helpful to begin preparing these during the second year of residency.
 Fellowship programs can start viewing applications in late July, and individual programs set their own deadlines for applications.
 Fellowship interviews are often during the fall of the third year of residency.

-The NRMP is a separate organization that handles the process for applicants and programs to enter their preferred rank order lists to match candidates to fellowship programs.
-As with ERAS, some fellowship programs don’t participate in the NRMP match.
 Applicants participating in the NRMP typically find out which fellowship they’ve matched to on Match Day, typically during November or December of the third year of residency.
 On Match Day, applicants who participated in NRMP but didn’t match can view a list of unfilled fellowship programs so they can contact the programs to determine whether a spot is available.

-Write your personal statement
+6. Write your personal statement.

 The approach to writing your personal statement for an internal medicine fellowship may differ somewhat from essays you wrote for medical school or residency.
 Since fellowship applicants have already had multiple years of experience as a physician, the personal statement should demonstrate a maturity level and focus.
 Unlike earlier applications, you don’t need to extensively detail how you decided to become a physician or how you chose your residency specialty, although you may discuss these topics briefly as they pertain to explaining your subspecialty choice.